ying-teaching/chat-demo-2022/docs/ch02-chat-home.md

 ## 2 Add Chat Screen

 This screen let a user to add a new chat channel.
 The `createChat` function uses Firebase `db` object to create a new collection that is used to store chat messages.
+We first need to create a firestore database for the project in Firebase console.
+To make it simple, use the development option to simplify the security setup.

-Create a `screens/AddChatScreen.js` as the following and add the screen to `App.js` navigation stack.
+Then create a `screens/AddChatScreen.js` as the following and add the screen to `App.js` navigation stack.

 ```js
 import React, { useLayoutEffect, useState } from 'react';